Share this article

 How to Open a Preschool in Your Home

-Here are five steps for starting a preschool in your home:
+Here are five steps that may help you start a preschool in your home:

 1. Choose a location.
 You’ll need a space in your home that will be dedicated to the preschool.
 This could be a spare bedroom, finished basement, or converted garage.